nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete-task 5` command to delete the 5th task in Planus.
-The `delete` command calls `Model#commitPlanus()`, causing the modified state of the PlaNus after the `delete-task 5` command executes to be saved in the `planusStateList`, and the `currentStatePointer` is shifted to the newly inserted PlaNus state.
+The `delete-task` command calls `Model#commitPlanus()`, causing the modified state of the PlaNus after the `delete-task 5` command executes to be saved in the `planusStateList`, and the `currentStatePointer` is shifted to the newly inserted PlaNus state.

 ![UndoRedoState1](images/UndoRedoState1.png)